Gotham Book Mart

-The Gotham Book Mart was a famous Midtown Manhattan bookstore and cultural landmark that operated from 1920 to 2007.
+The Gotham Book Mart was a Midtown Manhattan bookstore and cultural landmark that operated from 1920 to 2007.
 The business was located first in a small basement space on West 45th Street near the Theater District in Manhattan; it later spent many years at 41 West 47th Street within the Diamond District, before finally moving to 16 East 46th Street.

-Beyond merely selling books, the store virtually played as a literary salon, hosting poetry and author readings, art exhibits, and more.
-It was known for its distinctive sign above the door which read, "Wise Men Fish Here" (sign created by artist John Held Jr.).
-The store specialized in poetry, literature, books about theater, art, music and dance.
+Beyond merely selling books, the store virtually functioned as a literary salon, hosting poetry and author readings, art exhibits, and more.
+It was known for its distinctive sign above the door, which read, "Wise Men Fish Here" (sign created by artist John Held Jr.).
+The store specialized in poetry, literature, books about theater, art, music, and dance.
 It sold both new books as well as out-of-print and rare books.

 History

 The store was opened January 1, 1920, by Frances Steloff.
 Steloff's husband, David Moss, suggested both the store's name and its "Wise Men ..." motto, which was inspired by Washington Irving.
-Steloff nurtured the store as a literary sanctuary for the avant-garde, distributing copies of the banned Lady Chatterley's Lover, Henry Miller's Tropic of Cancer, and safeguarded Anais Nin's books when she fled Paris.
-Under Steloff's oversight, the store became a meeting place for the literati and 20th century cultural icons, essentially serving as a literary salon.
+Steloff nurtured the store as a literary sanctuary for the avant-garde, distributing copies of the banned Lady Chatterley's Lover, Henry Miller's Tropic of Cancer, and safeguarding Anaïs Nin's books when she fled Paris.
+Under Steloff's oversight, the store became a meeting place for the literati and 20th-century cultural icons, essentially serving as a literary salon.

 In February 1947, the James Joyce Society was founded at the Gotham; John J. Slocum (a Joyce bibliographer) was its first president and Steloff its first treasurer.
 The first member was T. S. Eliot.